Alibas1l/ai-intuition/README.md

 # ai-intuition
-All My thoughts is here 🤓
+All my thoughts are here 🤓